APPENDIX F - KITEBOARD RACING RULES

 G1 Every kiteboard shall be identified as follows:

-(a) Each competitor shall be provided with and wear a shirt with a personal competition number of no more than three digits.
+(a) Each competitor shall be provided with and wear a bib with a personal competition number of no more than three digits.
+The bib shall be worn as intended with the competition number clearly displayed.